1IN1B/1IN1B/content/about.md

 If you have any important queries to ask me, feel free to read my FAQ & join my telegram chat instead of just sending a hi.

 I am always looking for new opportunities to collaborate with others, and I am always eager to learn new things.
-If you have any questions or suggestions, please do not hesitate to get in touch with me on email  **singhvikal891[at]gmail[dot]com** .
+If you have any questions or suggestions, please do not hesitate to get in touch with me on email  **chadvikki[at]proton[dot]me** .